bhanuraina/ghostapp/README.md

 The Terraform workflow is automated using GitHUb Workflow Actions in Hosted Runner for demo purposes(Selfhosted is recommened).

+Lambda package is uploaded ro "lambda" folder as zip file.

+Python code will use PYMSQL and Crypto to login to database and execute query.

 Update lastest secrets in github secrets:

 | Secrets                                         |